 - You may choose a maximum of two of Accounting, Business Studies or Economics.

-- You may choose one of Mathematics Advancing (7MAA) or Mathematics General (7MAG) or Mathematics Statistics (7MAS).
+- You may choose either Mathematics - Advancing and/or Statistics ; OR Mathematics - General, or Mathematics with Statistics

 - Statistics (7STA) can only be taken if you are also choosing to do Mathematics Advancing.

-- You will not be able to study any A Level subjects and so you will need to select Form 6 AS Level subjects.
+- You will not be able to study any A Level subjects and so you will need to select Form 6 AS Level subjects; and

 - You will struggle to meet the general New Zealand University Entrance standard for tertiary study and gain sufficient subject credits for admission to programmes with limited entry.